Electrical safety certificate for landlords what’s involved?

 Typical EICR faults

-So once the property has passed the electrical testing and any faults cleared the EICR certificate can be issued.
+So once the property has passed the electrical testing and any faults cleared the EICR electrical safety certificate can be issued.
 This electrical safety certificate / EICR will be valid for 1 – 5 years depending on the property type.
 Below is information on what electrical inspection period applies to your property type and how long the electrical safety certificate for landlords remains valid.

 - 5-year electrical test: are required for commercial properties such as shops, offices, hospitals